orbisgis/h2gis/README.md

 For now, H2GIS requires Java 6.
 Run `maven clean install -P standalone` in the H2GIS's root directory.

-In the folder `h2-dist/target/` you will find a zip file `h2gis-standalone-bin.zip` that contain a run.sh file for running H2 with H2GIS.
-It will open a browser based console application.
+In the folder `h2-dist/target/` you will find a zip file `h2gis-standalone-bin.zip`.Unzip the file then open `h2-dist-1.1.1.jar` It will open a browser based console application.

+~ $ unzip h2gis-standalone-bin.zip

+~ $ cd h2gis-standalone

+~/h2gis-standalone $ java -jar h2-dist-1.1.1.jar

+Click Connect in the web interface

 [Create a database](http://www.h2database.com/html/quickstart.html) and run the following commands to add spatial features (do it only after the creation of a new database):